London Super League

 Substitutes are allowed given that they comply with the section regarding eligibility

-to enter (see 2.1) and that they arre not part of another teams in the LSL or has
+to enter (see 2.1) and that they are not part of another team in the same division,

-played substitute in another team in the LSL during the same season.
+or has played substitute in another team in the same division during the same season.

 2.4 LINE UP